Exposure to ambient air pollution

-Exposure to particulate matter increases the risk of inadequate nutrition and acute lower respiratory infection in children under 5 years of age, chronic obstructive pulmonary disease, ischaemic heart disease, stroke and lung cancer.
-The annual mean concentration of particulate matter with an aerodynamic diameter of 10 μm or less (PM10) in the countries' urban population was estimated on the basis of measurements in cities within the countries.
-The reported country averages rely on measurements for the years 2008–2012, with the great majority for the years 2011 and 2012.
-They range from 9 to over 100 µg/m3.
+Exposure to particulate matter increases the risk of acute lower respiratory infection in children under 5 years of age, chronic obstructive pulmonary disease, ischaemic heart disease, stroke and lung cancer.
+The annual mean concentration of particulate matter with an aerodynamic diameter of 2.5 μm or less (PM2.5) in the countries' urban population was estimated with a statistical model using data from various sources, including ground measurements and satellite data.
+The annual mean concentrations of PM2.5 range from less than 10 to over 100 µg/m3.

 Situation at city level